 In the last few years Bayer AG, the company behind the weed killer brand Roundup, has come under fire from several lawsuits.
 These lawsuits allege that the largest agricultural product company in the world uses a chemical in their flagship weed killer that might cause cancer.

 Earlier this year, judges in California levied a record-breaking and unprecedented 2 billion dollar fine against the company during the latest Roundup class action.
 This was the result of a case wherein an elderly couple, who had been using Roundup every day for 30 years, developed terminal Non-Hodgkin’s lymphomas.
+If you want to learn more about other type of weed killers at the Green Pinky.

 The couple claim that their cancer was caused by using the product without protective clothing; Roundup’s label does not specify that protective clothing should be worn while using the product.